hamedbkf/m2m/README.md

 ## Notes
 - By default, downloads are saved in `$HOME/Music/ytdownloads` for single downloads,and `$HOME/Music/ytdownloads/multi_mode` for batch downloads.
+- Also the error logs are saved in `$HOME/.local/share` by default, i'd personally suggest you keep it like that, but if you know what you are doing changing it would not have much effect.
 - You can add the `-o` flag followed by any _path_  to have **m2m** save the file(s) there.
 - You can change both `$YTDIR` and `$MULTI_DIR` as per your convenience.
 - You can convert to any media format supported by `ffmpeg` just don't forget to put the extension after the file name.